NewieVentures/Smart-City-Engagement-Workshop/LoRaWAN_AS923/README.md

 	* That also means you must be careful not to modify dashboards or devices you did not create, or you risk ruining someone else's work.
 	* Note that regardless of the data you send, it must fit the existing 6 data value pattern.
 The first three data values are unsigned integers and the last three are signed integers.
 	* You're not restricted to Ubidots.
 If there's another service you'd like to send the data to, use Ubidots events to push it there.
+	* You're not even restricted by TTN Application.
+The Thing is yours, so feel free to register your own TTN Application.